Danand/stable-diffusion-scripts/README.md

 - `0.000025`
 - ...

-### Which UNet Learning Rate to choose for training LoRA?
+### Which U-Net Learning Rate to choose for training LoRA?

 Try to set it as equal to "learning rate" or less.